acammarat/phtools/eigmap/README.md

 `make`

-If the compilation ends successfully, the executable phonchar is created.
+If the compilation ends successfully, the executable eigmap is created.

 ## Usage

-The band.yaml file must contain the eigenvectors; this can be obtained by setting
+The qmatrix.nd and freq.nd files of the reference and of the structure to be compared must be be created with the tool qpoints

 `EIGENVECTORS = .TRUE.`